Government of Kenya: The National Assembly

 The National Assembly is made up of 349 elected members (known as Member of Parliament or MP), consisting of 290 members elected from constituencies within the counties, 47 women elected at county-level, 12 nominated representatives and the Speaker, who is an ex-officio member.
 Each of the 290 members represents the constituency from where they were elected.
 The members of Parliament serve five-year terms..

 In order to be elected as a member of the National Assembly, an individual must be registered as a voter, satisfies any requirements prescribed by the Constitution or by an act of Parliament and is nominated by a political party, or is an independent candidate.

 All members are elected or nominated, including the Speaker, who is elected from persons qualified to be elected as members of Parliament but are not members.

 Senate

-In contrast, the Senate is made up of 47 Senators representing each of the 47 counties, 16 women nominated by political parties according to the parties' proportions in the Senate, one man and woman to represent the youth, one man and women to represent persons with disabilities, and the Speaker, who is also an ex-officio member like the National Assembly's Speaker.
+In contrast, the Senate is made up of 47 Senators representing each of the 47 counties, 16 women nominated by political parties according to the parties' proportions in the Senate, one man and woman to represent the youth, one man and woman to represent persons with disabilities, and the Speaker, who is also an ex-officio member like the National Assembly's Speaker.